costachung/neumorphic/README.md

 softOuterShadow(darkShadow: Color, lightShadow: Color, offset: CGFloat, radius:CGFloat)
 ```

+## Example Project
+Check out the neumorphic-ios-example XCode project to see how to use build neumorphic UI and buttons.
+If you use the default shadow colors of Neumorphic, you can also get dark mode support for free.

 # License
 Neumorphic Package is released under the MIT license.
 See the LICENSE file for more info.